Over the past year, American consumers have seen record stock market highs, the lowest unemployment rate in 50 years and continued wage growth.

 If you’re in debt, credit card rewards should be far from your top priority, says Ted Rossman, industry analyst at Bankrate.
 Even a high-earning rewards card won’t cancel out the interest payment you’ll make on a card earning a 15 percent APR.

-Once you’ve eliminated your debt, though, maximizing your rewards may be as simple as finding the right card for your spending habits, whether most of your monthly budget goes towards groceries or you want to rack up points as a frequent flyer.
+Once you’ve eliminated your debt, though, maximizing your rewards may be as simple as finding the right card for your spending habits, whether most of your monthly budget goes towards groceries or you want to rack up points as a frequent flyer using travel credit card offers.
 Think about whether you prefer the simplicity of cash back or strategizing with points and miles and decide if you’re willing to pay an annual fee.
 The perfect card for you, when used wisely, can help you save hundreds throughout each year on your spending.

 Decade in review